 MORE - Ole

-9.4 Mean dynamic topography

-- determining the mean dynamic topography in the Nordic Seas and Arctic Ocean
+9.4 Absolut dynamic topography and ocean circulation

-- assessment of the mean ocean circulation and transport

-- accuracies

-The time mean of the dynamic ocean topography is called the Mean Dynamic Topography.
-This reflects the long-term dynamically driven departure of SSH from the geoid which is represented by the MSS.
-Hence the time-mean ocean geostrophic circulation using the formula: MDT = MSS - hgeoid
+The dynamic topography can be interpreted in terms of influences from the water mass properties, ocean currents, ocean-atmosphere fluxes, and near surface winds.
+The time mean of the dynamic ocean topography is called the Mean Dynamic Topography (MDT).
+This reflects the long-term dynamically driven departure of the sea surface height (SSH) from the geoid which is represented by the mean sea surface (MSS).
+Hence the time-mean ocean geostrophic current is estimated from the corresponding slope of the MDT (= MSS - hgeoid)

-The MDT is derived with respect to a temporal averaging period over which the associated MSS is derived from satellite altimetry.
+The MDT is derived with respect to the temporal averaging period over which the associated MSS is derived from satellite altimetry.
 The time-mean used to calculate surface geostrophic currents and ocean transports is particularly sensitive to geoid residuals, since accurate models of the gravitational field are required to separate the marine geoid and oceanographic signals.